vectordotdev/content-old/posts/web-scraping-using-lxml-python.md

     output.append(resp)
 ```

-This code is basically self-explanatory.
+This code is self-explanatory.
 We are using the [`zip`](https://docs.python.org/3/library/functions.html#zip) function to loop over all of those lists in parallel.
 Then we create a dictionary for each game and assign the title, price, tags, and platforms as a separate key in that dictionary.
 Lastly, we append that dictionary to the output list.

 In a future post, we will take a look at how we can convert this into a Flask based API and host it on Heroku.

 I hope you guys enjoyed this tutorial.
-If you want to read more tutorials of a similar nature please go to [Python Tips](https://pythontips.com).
+If you want to read more tutorials of a similar nature, please go to [Python Tips](https://pythontips.com).
 I regularly write Python tips, tricks, and tutorials on that blog.
-And if you are interested in learning intermediate Python then please check out my open source book [here](http://book.pythontips.com).
+And if you are interested in learning intermediate Python, then please check out my open source book [here](http://book.pythontips.com).

 Have a great day!

+Just a disclaimer: we're a logging company here @ Timber.
+We'd love it if you tried out our product (it's seriously great!), but that's all we're going to advertise it.